segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 title: Create a Segment for Flex Workspace
 hidden: true
 ---
-Flex users without an existing Segment workspace can create a _Segment for Flex_ workspace, which provides limited access to Segment.
+Flex users without an existing Segment workspace that includes a Unify space can create a _Segment for Flex_ workspace, which provides limited access to Segment.

 For entitlements and limitations associated with a Segment for Flex workspace, see the [Entitlements and limitations](#segment-for-flex-entitlements-and-limitations) documentation.

 ## Prerequisites

-Before creating a Segment for Flex workspace, you must have requested access from the [CustomerAI for Contact Center](https://console.twilio.com/us1/develop/flex/customerai/overview){:target="_blank"} page in your Flex Console and been accepted into the Agent Copilot beta program.
+Before creating a Segment for Flex workspace, you must have requested access from the [CustomerAI](https://console.twilio.com/us1/develop/flex/customerai/overview){:target="_blank"} page in your Flex Console and been accepted into the Agent Copilot and Unified Profiles beta program.

 ## Step 1: Select your data sources